WHAT WE DO...

 Every orangutan arriving at our center spends a period of time in quarantine and is tested for more than 40 diseases.
 Orangutans who are able to be rehabilitated spend years going through our school system learning the skills they need to survive in the wild.
-Where possible we will always strive to release an orangutan back to the wild, however any animals that can no longer survive in the wild are given a permanent home at the centre.
+Where possible we will always strive to release an orangutan back to the wild.

 We have always taken a pragmatic approach to conservation in Indonesia, understanding that we must work within the country’s existing landscape, and cultural, economic and political context.
 All existing orangutan habitat is to some extent being shaped by human activities, and in West Kalimantan the predominant land use is for agriculture, both for local smallholdings and larger industrial plantations, principally for the cultivation of oil palm.
 We are committed to protecting as much orangutan habitat as possible, when given the opportunity IAR will always buy more land to expand our centre and protect as much of our neighbouring forest as possible.

 It is imperative that any conservation programmes are carried out in conjunction with education activities.
-IAR began running education programmes in West Kalimantan as soon as we began our rescue and rehabilitation programme, providing information on orangutan conservation issues and the legality of ownership to orangutan owners during rescues, and socialisation work with people living around our original orangutan transit centre.
+IAR Indonesia started running education programmes in West Kalimantan as soon as we began our rescue and rehabilitation centre.
+During rescues they'd provide information on orangutan conservation issues and the fact that it is illegal to kill, capture or keep an orangutan as a pet.

 One of our most successful recent programmes involves our conservation camps, which take place in the forest of Pematang Gadung.
 These camps are targeted at local teenagers, to develop and foster their interest in conservation, encourage them to become active stewards in the protection of Ketapang’s natural resources, and show them how decisions they make in their everyday lives can impact on the environment.